An Evolution in Visual Freedom™

 Our Advanced Collamer Lens Material

 Collamer is a proprietary material used exclusively by STAAR Surgical in ICL and other corrective lenses.
-This material consists of collagen, which naturally occurs in your body.
+This material contains collagen, which naturally occurs in your body.
 Collamer technology has some unique characteristics that make it an ideal material for a vision correction lens.

 Soft and Pliable